mintster/jangles/README.md

 Jangles
 ============

-Jangles is a very lean Java application supporting caching, logging, dual Development/Testing MySQL connections, external global properties and connections configuration, localization and more.
-Jangles is intended to be used as a shared codebase for Java Microservice-structured Applications.
+Jangles is a small Java application built in Linux.
+It supports caching, logging, dual Development/Testing MySQL connections, external properties and connection config files, Guice injection, localization and more.
+Jangles is designed as a shared codebase for Java Distributed Applications.

  ## NixMash Posts by Branch